Mr. Tambourine Man Chords | Bob Dylan Guitar Lesson

 | G/B A | D G/B | D G/B |

-The only way I could get that right would be to listen to the lyrics!
-The D – G/B is first repeated 4 times, then only two.
-The last 5/4 bar is nuts!
-Again, you need TAB to nail this (follow link above).
+The only way to get this right is by listening to the lyrics!
+The DG/B is repeated four times, then only twice.
+The last 5/4 bar is quite unusual!
+Again, using the TAB will help you master this (follow the link above).

 | G/B A | D G/B | D G/B | D G/B |